 by Adrienne Hunter

-Adrienne Hunter (they/she) is an undergraduate student pursuing majors in Radio-Television-Film.
-Women’s & Gender Studies, and Anthropology, as well as certificates in LGBTQ Studies and Creative Writing.
-They are the co-director of The Queer & Trans Student Alliance, the co-chair of the communications committee in The Senate of College Councils, and a member of Texas Orange Jackets.
-Their research interests center around narrative empowerment and queer & trans folks.
+Adrienne Hunter (she/her) is an undergraduate student pursuing majors in Radio-Television-Film, Women’s & Gender Studies, and Anthropology, as well as certificates in LGBTQ Studies and Creative Writing.
+She is currently the co-director of The Queer & Trans Student Alliance, where she aims to create a social space for LGBTQIA+ folks on campus while also focusing her energy on the inclusion of queer folks on campus.
+She is also a member of the Engaged Scholar Initiative where her research focuses on intergenerational dialogues of trans folks in Austin.